garyttierney/poe-superfilter/README.md

 # Roadmap

+If you have suggestions, feel free to open an issue telling me all about it!

-Things to come, in no particular order:
+Things that are already planned, in no particular order:

-* comment handling and Filtration support: instead of discarding all comments during parsing, add support for passing them through and/or add specific support for filtration segments
+* improved support for boolean expressions (add and/or operations on booleans)